Carsten Stoll

 IEEE CVPR, 2009

-We propose a markerless motion capture method that jointly tracks the skeleton and estimates the body surface from multi-view video.
-Coupling skeletal pose estimation with non-rigid surface deformation in a unified optimization captures both the articulated motion and detailed surface geometry of the performer.
+We propose a markerless motion capture method that jointly tracks the skeleton and estimates the body surface from multi-view video, coupling skeletal pose estimation with non-rigid surface deformation in a unified optimization.

 2008